 Airservices currently employs engineers from a range of disciplines including Software Engineering, Avionics Engineering, Mechanical Engineering, Electrical and Electronics Engineering, Civil Engineering and Systems Engineering.
 All types of engineers are required to deliver the systems and functionality that allows our staff to talk to, monitor and guide aircraft across the nation safely.
 Working as an Engineer with Airservices will provide you with great learning opportunities and job satisfaction, as you would be able to see the positive impact of your work on the Australian Aviation Industry.

-Information Management & Technology (IM&T) connects the Airservices information environment with all its core operations like managing air traffic and aviation rescue operations.
-IM&T provides the essential technology support, maintenance and development needed for the organisation to be successful in all their operations, be it providing essential data to airlines or maintaining the radars spread all across Australia.
-Working in IM&T will give you immense satisfaction knowing that you are doing meaningful work along with using cutting edge technology, to keep the Australia airspace safe and open for business.
+Information Management & Data Services (IM&DS) connects the Airservices information environment with all its core operations like managing air traffic and aviation rescue operations.
+IM&DS provides the essential technology support, maintenance and development needed for the organisation to be successful in all their operations, be it providing essential data to airlines or maintaining the radars spread all across Australia.
+Working in IM&DS will give you immense satisfaction knowing that you are doing meaningful work along with using cutting edge technology, to keep the Australia airspace safe and open for business.

 Keeping the aviation industry moving safety is at our core, it’s what we do every day here at Airservices, and our air traffic management system is the backbone technology that supports us to be one of the world’s safest Air Navigation Service Providers (ANSPs).